apache/incubator-teaclave/README.md

 ## Highlights

 - **Secure and Attestable**:
-  Teaclave adopts multiple security technologies to enable secure computing, in particular, Teaclave uses Intel SGX to serve the most security-sensitive tasks with *hardware-based isolation*, *memory encryption* and *attestation*.
+  Teaclave adopts multiple security technologies to enable secure computing.
+In particular, Teaclave uses Intel SGX to serve the most security-sensitive tasks with *hardware-based isolation*, *memory encryption* and *attestation*.
   Also, Teaclave is written in Rust to prevent *memory-safety* issues.